mepp/autochimp/readme.txt

 = Where can I find the complete FAQ? =

-You can find the complete FAQ [here](http://www.faqme.com/autochimp).
+You can find the complete FAQ [here](http://www.wandererllc.com/company/plugins/autochimp/).

 = How do I make suggestions or report bugs for this plugin? =

 Just go to <http://www.wandererllc.com/company/plugins/autochimp/> and follow the instructions.

 == Changelog ==

+= 2.10 =

+* Added support for WP-Members, Wishlist Member, and Events Manager
+* Support for creating campaigns from custom post types
+* Updated UI and data format for Campaign settings
+* Data migration code and reminders on activation
+* Added framework to allow other developers to quickly add support for third party WordPress plugins
+* Bug fixes

 = 2.02 =